gerrywastaken/ubuntu-yadr/README.md

   * Pick one tool and use it everywhere: vim-ize everything
   * **NEW Beautiful, easy to read and small vimrc**
   * **NEW No key overrides or custom hackery in vimrc, everything in well factored snippets in .vim/plugin/settings**

+## What is this variant for?
+Ubuntu user who uses either vim/Sublime Text for PHP Symfony2.
+A distribution if you want :)

+The idea between this port is that I wanted to have YADR implementation but specialized for `PHP`, `SublimeText2`, `PHP_CodeSniffer`, and also some other tools that is neat to have while doing PHP Development.
+AND HAVE THAT AUTO COMPLETE.
+On all machines that I use.

 ## Why is this not a fork of Janus?